acisops/acis_thermal_check/doc/source/developing_models.rst

 Developing a new thermal model to use with ``acis_thermal_check`` is fairly straightforward.
-What is typically only needed is to provide the model-specific elements such as the limits for validation, and the code which actually runs the ``xija`` model.
-There will also need to be some mainly boilerplate driver code which collects command line arguments and runs the model.
+What is typically only needed is to provide the model-specific elements such as the limits for validation, and the code which is called to load model-specific data into the ``xija`` model.
+There will also need to be some mainly boilerplate driver code which collects command line arguments and runs everything.
 Finally, one will need to set up testing.

 In the following, we will use the application ``dpa_check`` as a guide on how to create a model and run it with ``acis_thermal_check``.